expanded November 29, 2021

-I’m saddened that Heidegger’s texts are still objects for broad stroke journalistic polemic, rather than opportunities for philosophy.Heidegger wasn’t being poetic when he appealed to the unmet need for thinking.
+Dec.
+29, 2020: This posting was motivated by the appearance of a book that I won’t name, by an Assistant Professor who belongs to an academic group of Heidegger readers who prevalently believe that Heidegger owes them something unsaid—“prevalently” relative to the prevailing voices of the group.Heidegger wasn’t being poetic when he appealed to the unmet need for thinking.
 He appreciated the realities of European nihilism that had led the German university to appease, if not vocally support, the transition of Germany into another war, leading to the Holocaust, echoing in Cold War tendencies toward military-industrial disaster.

-I will never forget my exiting from witnessing the entire nine hours of the “Shoah” document-ary in one day—Silent.
+I will never forget my exiting from witnessing the entire nine hours of the “Shoah” documentary in one day—Silent.
 There was “Nothing” to say.
 (There was ultimate Nothing-ness escaping words.)
-Anyone who might have approached me to ask “What do you have to say about that?” would have seen me stare blankly (like blank-faced children in war), turn away, walk away silent.
+Anyone who might have approached me to ask “What do you have to say about that?” would have seen me look back like blank-faced children in war, turn away, walk away silent.

 It is no mere point of poetics that the cosmos is black and Silent.